MAIF/daikoku/manual/src/main/paradox/consumerusage/2-apikeys.md

 Every subscription have an integration token, which make credentials accessible by admin api.
 This token is visible in integration token tab.

 ## View global statistics
-After clicking on the `see stats` button, global statistics are displayed.
+After clicking on the `Global stats` button, global statistics are displayed.
 It's a view of your usage by APIs, split by APIkeys.